biotaphy/tutorials/_sphinx_config/tutorial/w7a_build_grid.md

 layer to a single value per site.
 When we intersect many data layers with the same grid, we can create a matrix of layers by sites, and compute statistics on these values.

+A grid defines the geographic extent for a term:`PAM` or other biogeographic matrix, used for multi-species analyses.
+A grid is represented by term:`Polygon`s in a term:`Vector` dataset, and written in shapefile format.

-In a biogeograpic matrix, different data layers are intersected with a geospatial grid to produce Matrices for analyses.
+In a biogeograpic matrix,
+different data layers are intersected with a geospatial grid to produce Matrices for analyses.
 Multiple two-dimensional (longitude/x and latitude/y) matrices are stacked into a cube, then flattened back into a 2-dimensional multi-layer matrix by combining the x and y coordinates into "sites", identified by the coordinates of the center of the grid cell.

 ## Data preparation